 Van Flyheight (Ban Freiheit)

 A young boy from the Wind Colony village on the outskirts of the Helic Republic.
 Son of a respected Helic army officer who died in an incident some time before the series proper began.
-He begins the series wandering around the ruins near his home, and after awakening a sleeping Organoid which he names "Zeke" (After his father's prized Command Wolf Zoid) and a Mysterious Waif who identifies herself as "Fiona", heads off on a journey to find "Zoid Eve" and restore Fiona's lost memories.
+He begins the series wandering around the ruins near his home, and after awakening a sleeping Organoid which he names "Zeke" (after his father's prized Command Wolf Zoid) and a Mysterious Waif who identifies herself as "Fiona", heads off on a journey to find "Zoid Eve" and restore Fiona's lost memories.
 Eventually, they get wrapped up in the fighting between the republic and the Guylos Empire.
 After helping settle the Empire's internal strife by way of dispatching Evil Chancellor Gunther Prozen, Van is offered a spot in the Republican army and parts ways with Fiona, spending a year in training and significantly increasing his piloting skill before reunitingwith Fiona and his friends to take on a new threat.

 Van initially pilots the Shield Liger, an all-around Zoid specializing in the use of Deflector Shields, but towards the end of the first series, it is heavily damaged in combat against Raven's Geno Saurer and subsequently repaired/evolved by Fiona and Zeke, transforming it into the Blade Liger, which he uses for the rest of the series.

 - Ace Custom: His Shield Liger is powered-up by Zeke.
-As result, its Deflector Shields can block physical attack and even be used to ram an enemy.
+As a result, its Deflector Shields can block physical attacks and even be used to ram an enemy.
 Battle Story Shield Liger's shield is effective against energy attacks only.

 - Always Save the Girl: Van will always choose a shot at saving Fiona over anything else.
 Most notably in the finale where he chooses to try and save her by being shot out of a high velocity cannon instead of letting her sacrifice herself.